dnfui/dnf-ui/README.md

 Notes:

-- The RPM package is built from `dnf-ui.spec`, using Fedora's normal Meson RPM macros
+- The RPM package is built from `dnf-ui.spec`
 - `make srpm` includes files tracked by Git in the generated source tarball
 - The Docker RPM targets use the existing Fedora development image and write artifacts into the same `./rpmbuild/` tree